Bronze Age: Atlantic Bronze Age

 The Atlantic Bronze Age as cultural geographic region is a cultural complex (c.
 2100) that includes different cultures in the context of the Atlantic Iberian Peninsula (Portugal, Andalucía, Galicia, Asturias, Cantabria, País Vasco, Navarra and Castilla and León), the Atlantic France, Britain and Ireland, while the Atlantic Bronze Age as cultural complex of the final phase of the Bronze Age period is dated between c.
 1350 and 700 BC.
 It is marked by economic and cultural exchange.
 Commercial contacts extend to Denmark and the Mediterranean.
 The Atlantic Bronze Age was defined by many distinct regional centres of metal production, unified by a regular maritime exchange of products.

 Ireland

 The Bronze Age in Ireland began c.
 2000 BC when copper was alloyed with tin and used to manufacture Ballybeg type flat axes and associated metalwork.
 The preceding period is known as the Copper Age and is characterised by the production of flat axes, daggers, halberds and awls in copper.
 The period is divided into three phases: Early Bronze Age (2000–1500 BC), Middle Bronze Age (1500–1200 BC), and Late Bronze Age (1200 – c.
 500 BC).
 Ireland is known for a relatively large number of Early Bronze Age burials.
 The country's stone circles and stone rows were built during this period.

-One of the characteristic types of artefacts of the Early Bronze Age in Ireland is the flat axe.
-There are five main types of flat axes: Lough Ravel crannog (c.
-2200 BC), Ballybeg (c.
-2000 BC), Killaha (c.
-2000 BC), Ballyvalley (c.
-2000–1600 BC), Derryniggin (c.
-1600 BC), and a number of metal ingots in the shape of axes.